 Admissions offices discuss applicant files and weigh many factors including test scores, teacher recommendations and observations.
 Admission officers are experienced in screening children and can be fairly certain whether a child will be successful at their school.

 AAAIS members have a Common Notification Date.
-For the 2020-21 school year, mailed and electronic acceptances will be sent April 3-4.
+For the 2023-24 school year, mailed and electronic acceptances will be sent March 31-April 1.
 Other schools with rolling admissions may send their decision letters earlier or later.

 A rejection usually happens because the applicant isn’t a good fit or isn’t ready for the rigorous academics of a school.
 After notification, AAAIS schools cannot contact parents, although parents can reach out.
 The Common Response Date to parents’ questions is roughly two weeks after decision letters are issued.
 AAAIS schools may wait until this date to respond to inquiries.

 If you’re put on the waitlist, contact the admissions office to express your continued interest.
 The second round will occur approximately two weeks later when offers are accepted or declined.
 Even after the second round and throughout the summer, spots typically open as families change plans or move away.